Skip to content

 Additional living expenses (ALE) refer to any extra expenses you may have, such as hotel bills and food costs, if your home is destroyed or unlivable because of a disaster covered in your policy.

-In short, renter’s insurance is a great tool to ensure your belongings are covered in the event of an emergency.
-Check out more articles like this on our MoneySmart Tips blog.
+In short, renter's insurance is a great tool to cover your belongings in an emergency.
+Check out more articles like this on the MoneySmart Tips blog.

 Your Turn: Do you have a renter’s insurance policy?
 Tell us what you love about it in the comments.